matdudq/DudeiNoise/README.md

 https://github.com/matdudq/DudeiNoise
 ```
 2 You can also install Dudei Noise by simply downloading repository zip file and copying Assets folder content to your Unity project.
+3 You can also download tool as sub-module repository.

 ## Overview <a name="overview"></a>